maxhoffmann/twitter-daily-mail/README.md

 - [cron-job.org](https://cron-job.org) for setting up the repeated delivery
 - [vercel](https://vercel.com) for hosting the node server which connects all the services

+## Installation

+1. create accounts with the services above
+2. rename `.env.sample` to `.env` file
+3. enter your tokens and passwords from the services to empty variables in `.env`
+4. deploy to vercel (or other “serverless” function providers)
+5. configure cron-job.org to send a recurring GET request to the hosted function
+6. enjoy your twitter feed in your mailbox!

 ## License
 (c) 2020 MIT Maximilian Hoffmann